-Dr Tracy Morison has been in Aotearoa New Zealand for two and a half years.
-She came there to join the critical health psychology team at Massey University.
-Tracy teaches health promotion and critical social psychology.
-She’s also a research associate of the Critical Studies in Sexualities and Reproduction research programme at Rhodes University, South Africa.
+Dr Tracy Morison moved to Aotearoa (New Zealand) two and a half years ago to join the critical health psychology team at Massey University.
+She now teaches health promotion and critical social psychology and is also a research associate of the Critical Studies in Sexualities and Reproduction research programme at Rhodes University, South Africa.
 Find out more about Tracy’s academic journey in this Career File.

 How did you embark on a career in academia?
 What was it that prompted this decision?
 I didn’t decide to become an academic; I think academia slowly drew me in!
 In retrospect, I think I was always destined for the academy.
 I loved learning as a child and was, according to my peers, a ‘boffin’ (as they called Academic achievers then).
 When I was in grade 4, I I wrote a composition saying I wanted to be ‘an author’ when I grew up.
 Then, some years later, I explained that I wanted to be a researcher on my honours application.
 I think academe has allowed me to combine both of these.
 My love of language led me to qualitative research and in my postgrad years, I also discovered the rewards of teaching and mentoring.
 So here I am!
 Continue reading